Scareware 101: The Anatomy of a Malicious Cyber Attack

 Scareware can be bundled with legitimate software.
 To avoid this, only download software from trusted websites and read the terms of agreement before installation.
 Avoid clicking on ads that promote software products that you are not familiar with.

-See also The Anatomy of a Cyber Attack: How Criminals Infiltrate Your Digital Life.
+See also Cyber Attack: How Hackers Are Targeting Your Security

 4. Regularly backup your files